|

 was shot and killed in front of his wife, Belle, by a Chicago gang

 member in 1970.
-Manny died in the place he loved best, the Wee Folks
+He died in the place he loved best, the Wee Folks

 Toy Store that he and his wife had run for twenty-five years in